 - You have downloaded the latest NAS proxy installer on your server.
 The installer is available on the Add NAS Proxy page while adding a NAS proxy.
-You can also download the installer from the Phoenix downloads page.
+You can also download the installer from the Druva downloads page.

 - To upgrade a NAS proxy manually, it is recommended to install a new version of the NAS proxy without uninstalling the existing old proxy.
-This avoids the need of re-registration of the proxy with Phoenix because the uninstallation process removes all the logs and the configuration-related information from the server.
+This avoids the need of re-registration of the proxy with Druva because the uninstallation process removes all the logs and the configuration-related information from the server.

 To upgrade NAS proxy

 - Go to the location where you have downloaded the NAS proxy installer.

 - Double-click the NAS proxy installer.

 - In the Install location box, type or select the full path to the installation home directory.

 - After the installation completes, click Finish.